 THIS DATE IN HISTORY: Oct.
 13

-1979: At age 51, Gordie Howe shows that he hasn't lost his scoring touch.
+1979: Gordie Howe shows he hasn't lost his scoring touch.

 Howe, 51, who hasn't played an NHL game since retiring from the Detroit Red Wings after the 1970-71 season, scores a first-period goal in the Hartford Whalers' 3-3 tie with the Pittsburgh Penguins at the Civic Center.

-It's Howe's second NHL game with the Whalers, one of four franchises that join the NHL from the World Hockey Association in 1979.
+It's Howe's second NHL game with the Whalers, one of four franchises that join the League from the World Hockey Association in 1979.
 For Howe, who plays in the WHA from 1973-79, it's his 787th in the NHL.
-He goes on to play all 80 games for the Whalers in 1979-80, finishing with 15 goals and 41 points before retiring for good.
+He goes on to play all 80 games for the Whalers in 1979-80, finishing with 41 points (15 goals, 26 assists) before retiring for good.

 1947: The NHL holds its first All-Star Game with the Stanley Cup champion Toronto Maple Leafs playing a group of stars from the other five teams at Maple Leaf Gardens.
 The All-Stars, wearing red sweaters with white stripes and white stars above the NHL shield, rally for a 4-3 victory.
 Doug Bentley scores the winning goal early in the third period.
 The game benefits the players pension fund.

 1970: Roger Doucet sings "O Canada" for the first time at the Forum, prior to the Montreal Canadiens' 4-3 win against the Red Wings.
 He remains the Forum's national anthem singer for the next 10 years.

 1973: Gump Worsley, one of the last NHL goalies to play without a mask, dons one in a game for the first time in his NHL career.
 He makes 30 saves for the Minnesota North Stars, but the Buffalo Sabres score twice in the third period to win 4-3 at Met Center.